LanceTakiguchi/portfolio_SGT/README.md

 * Application descriptions.
 * Displaying a loading icon for UX.
 * Fix the inputs section as sticky on the screen, just for smaller resolutions.
+* Edit existing student entries data
+* Sort the students by name, course, or grade.